LachlanCHaydon/lachlanhaydon.github.io/index.md

 gave feedback students on their assignments.
 I was then promoted to lead tutor, giving me additional responsibilites such as training and menotring new employees, as well as promoting the center at campus events.
 I stepped down to spend time on Physics research, but enjoyed my time greatly in this role.
-I learnt so much about how to communicate effectively and get ideas off in a constructive manner.
+I learnt so much about how to communicate effectively and share ideas in a constructive manner.

 ### **Physics Tutor**